 Before a verbal warning is given, staff will use non-verbal cues such as eye contact, body language, hand signals or general reminders about expectations to the whole class.
-If a child continues to exhibit Disruptive or Difficult Behaviour, adults will respond calmly following the scripted intervention set out on the following page.
+If a child continues to exhibit Disruptive or Difficult Behaviour, adults will respond calmly following the scripted intervention set out below.